nimroddanielmaayan/next.js-demo-2/notes.md

   allows us to execute SQL queries using JavaScript, rather than using the SQL language directly

-- Using server components in Next.js to query data: There are a few benefits of doing that, like:
+- Using server components in Next.js to query data - there are a few benefits of doing that, like:

-  - Server Components can use async/await syntax without needing useEffect, useState or other data fetching libraries
+  - Server Components can use async/await syntax without needing useEffect or other data fetching libraries like `react-query`
   - Server Components run on the server, so you can keep expensive data fetches and logic on the server, only sending the result to the client
   - Server Components can query the database directly without an additional API layer

+- Note that client components can't query the database directly like server components, so the best practice is to query the data in the server component and then pass it to the client component (if not using a data store like Zustand or Redux)

 - It's also possible to use GraphQL to query a database, but it's not done in this application

+## Static and Dynamic Rendering

+### Definitions

+- `Static Rendering`: The HTML for a page is generated at build time (pre-rendered).
+Good for parts of the application that don't change often

+- `Dynamic Rendering`: The HTML for a page is generated at request time.
+Good for parts of the application that change often, or that depend on dynamic data

+- A common problem in web development is that with `dynamic rendering`, your application is only as fast as your slowest data fetch.
+If any data fetch takes too long, the entire application won't load until it's done.
+And yet, `dynamic rendering` is sometimes necessary

+- To try to solve this problem in Next.js, we have `streaming` and `suspense`

+### Streaming and Suspense

+- The basic idea in `streaming` is to break down the app's UI into `chunks` and to stream them from the server to the client as they become ready

+- Any React component can be a `chunk`

+- While the `streaming` is happening, the user can already interact with the UI that is already rendered

+- There are two ways you implement streaming in Next.js:

+  - At the page level, with the loading.tsx file (which creates <Suspense> for you)
+  - At the component level, with <Suspense>, for more granular control

+- If any route has a `loading.tsx` file, the entire route will show the contents of that file until the data is fetched (for example - the "dashboard" route in this tutorial)

 -